Zone Import Methods

 Once your zone is imported:

-- Review records β Check that all records imported correctly
+- Review records -- Check that all records imported correctly

-- Update nameservers β Point your domain to dnscale nameservers
+- Update nameservers -- Point your domain to DNScale nameservers

-- Verify propagation β Use DNS lookup tools to confirm changes
+- Verify propagation -- Use

 Conclusion

 DNScale provides flexible options for creating and importing DNS zones.
 Whether you're starting fresh, migrating from another provider, or discovering existing records, you can get your DNS set up quickly and reliably.
+For the most complete migration, use provider import or BIND file import.
+For a quick start when you don't have export access, DNS discovery fills the gap.
+Regardless of method, always verify your records after import and test critical services before decommissioning your old DNS provider.